-leading to a two-fold hierarchy of equations of motion.
-Generalyzing these operators for linear superpositions of the system-bath couplings defined in Eqs. (\ref{eq:Hamiltonian:bosonic_coupling}) and (\ref{eq:Hamiltonian:fermionic_coupling}), the superindices $g$ and $h$, the operators $V$ and $W$ as well as the coupling strengths $\Lambda$ and $\Gamma$ aquire an additional index.
+leading to a twofold hierarchy of equations of motion.
+Generalizing these operators for linear superpositions of the system-bath couplings defined in Eqs. (\ref{eq:Hamiltonian:bosonic_coupling}) and (\ref{eq:Hamiltonian:fermionic_coupling}), the superindices $g$ and $h$, the operators $V$ and $W$ and the coupling strengths $\Lambda$ and $\Gamma$ acquire an additional index.

 For applications, only a finite number of poles characterizing the baths can be taken into account.
 By employing additional resummation schemes this limitation can be overcome.\cite{Erpenbeck2018} Here, the hierarchy needs to be truncated in a suitable manner.
 For this purpose previous works have introduced an importance criterion for pure fermionic environments, which estimates the importance of an ADO to the dynamics of the system.\cite{Shi2009,Haertle2013a,Wenderoth2016} If the importance $\mathcal{I}$ assigned to an ADO is below a given threshold value $\theta$, it is neglected.
 This reduces the numerical complexity to a manageable level and allows for a systematic convergence.
-For details of the convergence properties of the HQME method, we refer to Refs. \onlinecite{Popescu2015,Haertle2015,Dunn2019,Rahman2019}.
+For details of the convergence properties of the HEOM method, we refer to Refs. \onlinecite{Popescu2015,Haertle2015,Dunn2019,Rahman2019}.
 Here, we generalize the criterion to the combined hierarchy and assign to each operator $\rho^{(m|n)}_{\bm{g}|\bm{h}}$ the importance value

-The importance of an ADO is weighted according to its influence within the fermionic and bosonic hierarchy simultaneously.
-Motivated by the factorized structure of the HQME, we add a factor considering the bosonic part of the two-fold hierarchy to the importance estimate for the ADOs in the fermionic hierarchy presented by H\"artle \textit{et al.}, which stems from the HQME in the stationary condition.\cite{Haertle2013a} This factor is similarly constructed as for the fermionic environment.
-It assesses the importance due to the respective order in the bosonic part of the hierarchy and it reflects the relative importance of an ADO within one hierarchical order for the stationary state.
+The importance of an ADO is weighted according to its influence within the fermionic and bosonic hierarchies simultaneously.
+Motivated by the factorized structure of the HEOM, we add a factor considering the bosonic part of the twofold hierarchy to the importance estimate for the ADOs in the fermionic hierarchy presented by H\"artle \textit{et al.}, which stems from the HEOM in the stationary condition.\cite{Haertle2013a} This factor is constructed similarly to that for the fermionic environment.
+It assesses the importance due to the respective order in the bosonic part of the hierarchy, and it reflects the relative importance of an ADO within one hierarchical order for the stationary state.